 The BLS divides computer support professionals into the categories of network support specialist and user support specialist.
-In May of 2013, the average salary of a computer network support specialist was $64,160 per year, according to the BLS.
-The same year, BLS data indicated that computer user support specialists earned an annual average of $50,450.
+In May of 2014, the median annual salary of a computer network support specialist was $61,830 per year, according to the BLS.
+The same year, BLS data indicated that computer user support specialists earned an median annual salary of $47,610.
 Job opportunities for computer support specialists in general are expected to grow 17% between 2012 and 2022, with holders of bachelor's degrees likely to see the most prospects.

 Related to Information Technology Careers: Job Descriptions & Education Requirements

 - Recently Updated

 Those who want to study information technology online have educational opportunities at the associate's and bachelor's degree...

 Learn about information technology with these free online courses.
 See the full list of free information technology courses and...

 Several schools offer online training in information technology that prepares individuals for professional information...

 Computers, smart phones and other gadgets are ubiquitous in our lives.
 Ever-easier to carry around with us, it's a rare moment...

 - Top College for an Information Technology Degree - Miramar, FL